-In response to requirements of the Federal Land Assistance, Management, and Enhancement Act of 2009, the Wildland Fire Leadership Council directed the development of the National Cohesive Wildland Fire Management Strategy (Cohesive Strategy).
+In response to requirements of the Federal Land Assistance, Management, and Enhancement Act of 2009, the Wildland Fire Leadership Council - an intergovernmental committee of Federal, state, tribal, county, and municipal government officials convened by the Secretaries of the Interior, Agriculture, Defense, and Homeland Security - directed the development of the National Cohesive Wildland Fire Management Strategy (Cohesive Strategy).
 The Cohesive Strategy is a collaborative process with active involvement of all levels of government and non-governmental organizations, as well as the public, to seek national, all-lands solutions to wildland fire management issues.
 The strategy is regionally oriented and science based.

-The Cohesive Strategy identifies three primary goals as presenting the greatest opportunities for making a positive difference in addressing wildland fire problems and achieving their vision (See Figure 5).
+The Cohesive Strategy identifies three primary goals as presenting the greatest opportunities for making a positive difference in addressing wildland fire problems and achieving their vision (refer to Figure 6).